sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 The two worked together to navigate the desert’s dangers, including a confrontation with a **Mirage of Julius**.
 The reflection taunted him with his own doubts, forcing him to confront the selfishness of his quest.

+> [!WARNING] Fix
+> No chase, there is a fight that you always lose.(if you win he plays a trump card/trap)

 ---

 ### **Level Five: The Volcanic Abyss**